-Only Windows 2000, XP prior to Windows XP SP2, and Windows Server 2003 prior to Windows Server 2003 with SP1, Windows Vista, and subsequent versions of Windows do not accept id-data in the PA-PK-AS-REQ\OLD pre-authentication data.
+Only Windows XP prior to Windows XP SP2, and Windows Server 2003 prior to Windows Server 2003 with SP1, do not accept id-data in the PA-PK-AS-REQ\OLD pre-authentication data.

-<9> Section 2.2.2: In Windows 2000, Windows XP SP2, and Windows Server 2003 with SP1, the content-type field of the SignedData type inside the EnvelopedData type in the PA-PK-AS-REP\OLD pre-authentication data is id-data, as specifieddefined in [RFC3852] section 4, instead of id-pkinit-rkeyData, as specifieddefined in [RFC4556].
-Except in In all other Windows 2000, Windows XP, and Windows XP SP2, Windows Server 2003 with SP1, Windows Vista, and subsequent versions of Windows all accept id-data in the SignedData contained in the PA-PK-AS-REP\OLD pre-authentication data.
+<9> Section 2.2.2: In Windows 2000, Windows XP SP2, and Windows Server 2003 with SP1, the content-type field of the SignedData type inside the EnvelopedData type in the PA-PK-AS-REP\OLD pre-authentication data is id-data, as defined in [RFC3852] section 4, instead of id-pkinit-rkeyData, as defined in [RFC4556].
+In all other Windows releases, the content-type field is id-pkinit-rkeyData, as specified in [RFC4556].

-In addition, Except in Windows XP prior to Windows XP SP2 and Windows Server 2003 prior to Windows Server 2003 with SP1, Windows accepts id-data in the SignedData contained in the PA-PK-AS-REP OLD pre-authentication data.
+Except in Windows XP prior to Windows XP SP2 and Windows Server 2003 prior to Windows Server 2003 with SP1, Windows accepts id-data in the SignedData contained in the PA-PK-AS-REP\OLD preauthentication data.